The Norwegian Primary Care Research Network

 The human resource-based network

-Once the network is fully established, it will consist of around 90 clinical practices in Norway spread over four regional networks.
-The PraksisNett staff in the regional networks will actively support the clinics during data collection.
+The network consist of around 90 clinical practices in Norway spread over four regional networks.
+The PraksisNett staff in the regional networks is actively supporting the clinics during data collection.

 The Coordinating Node is the first point of contact for researchers intending to use the network for their studies.
 It also acts as the receiving point for research project applications to the network.

-The Project Management Board will assess all applications.
-Research projects will be prioritised based on quality, relevance and feasibility.
+The Project Management Board assesses all applications.
+Research projects are prioritised based on quality, relevance and feasibility.

 The Snow box